 She added that “too many” of its members had given up on the dream of homeownership thanks to rising home prices and hefty down payment requirements.

 Apparently one-bedroom apartments can cost as much as $3,600 in the Bay Area, about the price of an $800,000 mortgage.
 So why rent if you can buy with nothing down?

 That’s their argument.
 And they want to make it a reality by eliminating the down payment hurdle.

-It then adjusts every five years after that until maturation in 30 years.
+It then adjusts every year after that until maturation in 30 years.
 The caps allow for a two percent increase in rate each time it adjusts and a maximum increase of six percentage points over the life of the loan.

 The POPPYLOAN is only available on owner-occupied purchase loans and is not available to those looking to refinance.

 However, you can get one on condos, townhomes, or 2-4 unit properties, and tenants-in-common (TICs) are also eligible.

 They do require that borrowers impound insurance and taxes to ensure those get paid on a timely basis.